128technology/docs/docs/config_command_guide.md

 #### Description

 :::warning
-&amp;#x27;source-nat-address&amp;#x27; is deprecated and will be removed in a future software version
+`source-nat-address` is deprecated and will be removed in a future software version
 :::

 ##### ip-prefix (union)